szepeviktor/debian-server-tools/webserver/PHP-development.md

 Try [Scrutinizer](https://scrutinizer-ci.com/) or [Exakat](https://www.exakat.io/)
 [on Debian](https://exakat.readthedocs.io/en/latest/Installation.html#quick-installation-with-debian-ubuntu)

-### Tips for structuring your application
+### Tips for developing your application

 [PSR-1: Basic Coding Standard](http://www.php-fig.org/psr/psr-1/)

 > A file SHOULD declare new symbols (classes, functions, constants, etc.) and cause no other side effects,
 > or it SHOULD execute logic with side effects,
 > but SHOULD NOT do both.

 - Comment your source code like a travel guide!